lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 RSP Accounts
 ============

 **Activation:** Delegates will be contacted by Rubin staff to provide their `GitHub <http://www.github.com/>`_ username.
-They will then be invited to join the **XXXX Organization**, and upon accepting the invitiation, will be able to log into the RSP at the IDF at `<http://data.lsst.cloud>`_.
+They will then be invited to join the ``rubin-dp0`` GitHub Organization, and upon accepting the invitiation, will be able to log into the RSP at the IDF at `<http://data.lsst.cloud>`_.

 *For delegates who do not already have a GitHub account:* go to `<http://www.github.com>`_ and select “sign up” in the upper right corner.
 For participation in DP0 it is not necessary to learn how to use git as a version control system, nor any git workflows or command line tools.
 GitHub will not be used for RSP account authentication/authorization during Rubin Operations, this is a DP0-specific implementation.

 **Security:** RSP accounts are **not transferrable** and delegates **must not share their password** with others.

-**Deactivation:** Delegates who are no longer using their accounts and would like to relinquish it to make way for others should please submit a GitHub issue in the **XXXX Organization** to let us know, and then leave the **XXXX Organization**.
-(Log into GitHub, navitate to `<https://github.com/settings/organizations>`_, and click on the "Leave" button.)
+**Deactivation:** Delegates who are no longer using their accounts and would like to relinquish it to make way for others should please submit a GitHub issue in the ``rubin-dp0`` GitHub Organization to let us know, and then leave the ``rubin-dp0`` GitHub Organization.
+(Log into GitHub, navitate to `<https://github.com/settings/organizations>`_, and click on the "Leave" button for the ``rubin-dp0`` Organization.)

 **Warnings:** DP0 delegates are being given access to a *shared-risk developmental version* of the Rubin Science Platform and the accompanying documentation.